ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 [Johannes Schartau](https://twitter.com/integralagile){:target="_blank"} is an Agile Coach, consultant and professional Zombie Scrum fighter from Hamburg, Germany.
 He is passionate about creating environments for real collaboration and joyful creativity.

 The first part of this exercise consisted of reading six case studies and writing down on post-it notes how you would handle each situation, what questions you would ask.
-These post-it notes will be used in a later exercise, after an explanation of the so-called Integral Theory:
+These post-it notes were used in a later exercise, after an explanation of the so-called Integral Theory:
 <div class="row">
   <div class="6u -3u 8u(small) -2u(small) 12u(xsmall)">
     <img class="image fit" alt="Integral Theory" src="/img/xpdays-benelux-2017/Integral-Theory1.png">